Network Time Protocol

 - Video surveillance

 Network time servers that provide traceable time place you on firmer legal footing.
 By allowing you to offer an extra degree of precision in the form of uncertainty measurements, traceable time estimates help you avoid being deemed liable for losses caused by unavoidable inaccuracies.

 The most effective servers don't only use NTP.
 They're also conversant with PTP and other standards.
 This means that you can integrate them seamlessly into a range of network configurations.

 Such flexibility also extends to the clock source side of the timekeeping architecture.
-Servers can use other geosynchronous satellite constellations, such as the Russian GLONASS system, in addition to the U.S. Global Positioning System.
+Servers can use other geosynchronous satellite constellations, such as the Russian GLONASS system, in addition to the U.S. Global Positioning System for legally traceable time.
 This practice is advantageous because systems that employ a greater number of data points can produce quicker, more precise time and positioning estimates.
 They can also accept various synchronizing signals over Ethernet, so it's possible to create a customized implementation that serves your purposes and satisfies your budget constraints.

-Which kinds of data formats should your server support?
-Keep an eye out for perks like
+Which kinds of features should you look for?
+Keep an eye out for perks like: